freer4/stackagejs/README.md

 Imports for any related models.

+Imports for any enums.

+Imports for any custom types.

 Start Class declaration extending Model.

 A constructor that takes a record and a config object, calling the super(record, config) internally.